 - Baseline removal: imperfect ON-OFF calibration scheme can result in residual baseline distortion (not necessarily standing waves).
 Check the bullet about usage of the fitBaseline task in the data reduction section above.

-- Spectral purity: there are places over the HIFI frequency range where the Local Oscillator does not offer a single frequency tone, so that spurious spectral line may end up in the data, and the calibration of the targeted line gets affected.
-A dedicated cookbook on the matter is in preparation.
-In the meantime, we refer to section 5.4.6 of the Observer's Manual, and to the release notes provided above.
+- Spectral purity: in a small number of cases, there are places over the HIFI frequency range where the Local Oscillator does not offer a single frequency tone, so that spurious spectral line may end up in the data, and the calibration of the targeted line gets affected.
+Details are given in Section 5.3.2 of the HIFI handbook.

 Interest Groups and Scripts